tjesi/TTM4205/README.md

 ### Technical Essay (40 points)

-This assignment is to write a technical essay about either a topic not covered
+This assignment is to write a technical essay about a topic not covered by the
-by the lectures or to cover a topic from the lectures in more depth.
-It is
+lectures or to cover a topic from the lectures in more depth.
+It is mandatory
-mandatory for each group to present their work, but it does not impact the grades.
+for each group to present their work, but it does not impact the final grades.

 *Most important guidelines:*